 A few important things to know about me:

 1. When I was ten years old I wrote my first story: The Puppy Without A Tail.
 Even then brokenness and redemption moved me.
 Deep down we all know we're missing something.
 The search to find that something governs how we live our lives.

 2. I love mowing the lawn.
 It relaxes me.
 I don't sing in the shower, but sometimes I sing on my tiny tractor as I cut the lawn and the little orchard behind our house.

 3. I hate change.
 I like my old SUV.
 My old jeans.
 My old Bible.
 My old horse.
 I'm an old-fashioned girl.

 4. I could live in boots, especially old cowboy boots.
 Leather makes me feel safe.
 I blame this on being raised in rattlesnake country.
-I killed my first rattler with a shovel when I was a fifth-grader because I was home alone and the snake was headed for the front porch.
+I killed my first rattler with a shovel when I was small because I was home alone and the snake was headed for the front porch.

 5. I was born a redhead.
 Scott says God is still trying to beat that stubborn little red-haired girl out of me.

 6. I was a Future Farmers of America sweetheart and raised hogs in high school.
 I also grew up in 4-H, showing dogs, bunnies, horses, and eventually pigs.
 I learned to sew in 4-H, but was never good at stuff that required patience.

 7. I love math.
 Okay, that's a lie.
 I despise math.
 English is my thing.
 I left the University Nevada-Reno two classes short of graduating (one of those classes algebra) because I'd just gotten married and wanted to be a wife more than I wanted to be a college graduate.
 Plus I didn't think I needed a diploma to be a writer.
 Oh, the arrogance of youth.